top of page

 Scholarship Opportunity

 Every year, due to the generosity of the Melba Johnson Custer Educational Endowment, the Paradise Spring Board offers one $2500 dollar scholarship for college to the student who writes the best essay about the Paradise Spring Historical Park.
 The Guidance Department at each H.S. is emailed the application, the prompt for that year and information with all the instructions.
 Homeschooled/on-line/or alternate school students are also eligible to apply.
 For more information, contact your H.S.
 Guidance Counselor or call Deanna at (260)571-2879.
-The deadline for 2025 is Apr.
-15, but in the future, it will be Mar.
+The deadline for 2026 is Mar.
 31st.

 Previous Winners: